 The amphitheatre provides an ideal setting for your scenic events.
 In the middle of nature, the sounds spread naturally thanks to flawless acoustics.
 The stage can also accommodate an orchestra or even a DJ and the forecourt can be used as a dance floor under the starry sky.

 Let’s get the party started.

-The two clay tennis courts at the Thermal Park are accessible during the day from the beginning of May to the end of October - booking required.
+The three tennis courts at the Thermal Park are accessible during the day from the beginning of May to the end of October - booking required.